sal2701/leechcode/README.md

 - Run the code ```python3 leech.py```.

-### How to edit the data?
+### How to edit/clean the data?
-Use the Pandas library to modify the data as it is very convenient.
+Use the [Pandas](https://pandas.pydata.org/) library to modify the data as it is very convenient.